COLIBRE: calibrating subgrid feedback in cosmological simulations that include a cold gas phase: Calibration with emulators

 In total, the Latin hypercubes for \texttt{Basic}, \texttt{Thermal}\-\texttt{Kinetic}, \VardT{}, and \colibrefixedagntemp{} contain $N^{\rm total}_{\rm runs} = 24$, $96$, $48$, and $48$ simulations, respectively.
 Table \ref{table: hypercubes} summarizes the properties of these Latin hypercubes, including the parameter ranges $\boldsymbol{\theta}$ explored at each level.
 The level 1 ranges were preselected to ensure that the peaks of the posterior distributions of $\boldsymbol{\theta}$ fall within the hypercube domain\footnote{These ranges were determined by running simulations in small cosmological volumes (25$^3$ cMpc$^3$) with much broader parameter variations.}.
 In the training set, no distinction is made between the simulations from level 1 and level 2; the emulator is trained using simulations from both levels simultaneously.

 All simulations in the Latin hypercubes were run to $z=0$ in (50 cMpc)$^3$ volumes at m7 resolution, with initial numbers of gas and DM particles of $376^3$ and $4\times 376^3$, respectively (see $\S$\ref{subsection: ICs} for more details on the ICs).
-Each simulation was run on 128 cores and took approximately 5 days to reach $z=0$.
+Each simulation was run on 128 cores and took on average $\approx 5$ days\footnote{From additional tests, we found that decreasing the number of DM particles in the ICs from $4\times 376^3$ to $376^3$ (i.e., matching the initial number of gas particles) reduces the total wall-clock time to reach $z=0$ by about 30 per cent.} to reach $z=0$.
 For the entire set of simulations, this translates to $\approx 3\times 10^{6}$ core hours.
 The values of the subgrid parameters that are not part of $\boldsymbol{\theta}$ do not change between different simulations from the same Latin hypercube.
 In Appendix \ref{appendix: boxsize_effect}, we demonstrate that a (50 cMpc)$^3$ volume is sufficient to produce a \gsmf{} and \ssm{} within the stellar mass range considered in the calibration, $10^9 < M_* / \mathrm{M_\odot} < 10^{11.3}$, that are consistent with those obtained from simulations in larger volumes.

 As an illustration, Fig.~\ref{fig:basic_and_thermalkinetic_models_hypercubes} shows the Latin hypercube for the \colibrefixedagntemp{} model.
 The axes correspond to different hypercube parameters: $m_{\rm BH, seed}$, $f_{\rm kin}$, $n_{\rm H,pivot}$, and $P_{\rm E,pivot}$.
 Grey and black hatched rectangles denote levels 1 and 2 of the hypercube’s domain, while \colibrefixedagndtcolor{} triangles and circles represent 40 and 8 individual simulations, respectively, sampling the parameter space at these levels.
 These 48 simulations are used to train the emulators to predict the $z=0$ \gsmf{} and \ssm{} as functions of the hypercube's parameters.
 Once the \gsmf{} and \ssm{} emulators have been trained, we can fit the \colibrefixedagntemp{} model to the observed \gsmf{} and \ssm, as described in $\S$\ref{subsection: MCMC}, to find the best-fitting values of the model parameters.
 The Latin hypercubes for the other three models -- \texttt{Basic}, \texttt{ThermalKinetic}, and \VardT{} -- look qualitatively similar, except that the parameter spaces of the first two models have fewer dimensions.